 Quick Tips to Improve Your Sales and Marketing Strategies Today

-When you sign up for Hubspot you get a wide range of marketing automation features, including landing pages, sign-up forms, list segmenting, autoresponders, and basic email marketing tools.
-But you also get CRM features, including deal pipelines, analytics, and a centralized place to store all of your customer interactions.
+When you sign up for Constant Contact, you’ll have 60 days to test drive the marketing automation features, including landing pages, sign-up forms, list segmenting, autoresponders, and basic email marketing tools.

 Using tools that combine marketing automation and CRM is just one way to integrate both systems to drive sales and marketing.
 But even if you use two separate tools, using them the right way is key.